TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

 Public extensions
-   1. Public extensions are available from the TER.
+   1. Public extensions are available from the TER_ or via Packagist_, private extensions are not published to the TER or Packagist.

    2. The *extkey* is made up of alphanumeric characters and underscores only and should start with a letter.